How to Line a Suitcase | Vintage Suitcase Makeover

 Jump to: How To Line A Vintage Suitcase (video tutorial)

-Step 2 Scrape and Sand Cardboard
+Scrape and Sand Cardboard

 The smoother your surface, the nicer your new lining will look.
 Scrape away old glue and cardboard.
 Use a sanding sponge to get the smoothest surface.
 So, would you believe it?
 The keys to this suitcase were UNDER the lining!

-Step 3 Prime Your Vintage Suitcase Inside and Out
+Prime Your Vintage Suitcase Inside and Out

-Using scrap wood to hold the suitcase open will allow the metal painted edges to dry without sticking.
+Using scrap wood to hold the suitcase open will allow the metal-painted edges to dry without sticking.
 But, if you prefer, you could tape off the metal hardware pieces to leave them in their natural state.
-Why didn't I leave the metal?
+Why didn’t I leave the metal?
 Because I like the look of the white paint, and I wanted an easy makeover.

 However, if you’re looking for something even easier?
 Spray paint is also a great option.

-Step 5 Cut Paper Pattern
+Cut Your Paper Pattern

-Step 6 Cut Fabric pieces
+Cut Fabric pieces

 Secure fabric to paper pattern pieces.
 Spray adhesive was used for this step (not shown).
 Fabri-Tac was used to fold over and “hem” this piece to test for fit. (seen below)

 Test each piece after you have secured the fabric and paper pattern using the spray adhesive.
-Use caution when using spray adhesive as it leaves a sticky residue wherever it lands.
+Use caution when using spray adhesive, as it leaves a sticky residue wherever it lands.

 Work your way through all the pieces in the order you determine works best for the suitcase you’re working on.